WalaaHijazi1/Advance_DevOps_Project/README.md

    * Removes the Kubernetes release after testing.
 	 * Deletes the helm release: rest-app-server from the Kubernetes cluster
 	 * || true: If the command fails (rest-app-server doesn't exist), ignore the error and continue.

+**_Continuous Delivery (CD)_** is a DevOps practice where code changes are automatically built, tested, and prepared for a release to production.
+The goal is to ensure that software can be reliably and consistently deployed at any time with minimal manual effort.
+While Continuous Integration (CI) focuses on testing and merging code frequently, CD takes it a step further by automating the delivery of the application to environments like staging or production after those tests pass.
+**_This project_** demonstrates CD through the automation of build, packaging, deployment, testing, and cleanup using Docker and Kubernetes.
+The Jenkins pipeline embodies Continuous Delivery by:
+- Automatically building and packaging code.
+- Tagging and pushing Docker images to a remote registry.
+- Deploying to Kubernetes using Helm.
+- Verifying deployments through automated tests.
+- Cleaning up environments post-deployment.